interuss/monitoring/monitoring/uss_qualifier/scenarios/interuss/flight_authorization/general_flight_authorization.md

 ## Description

 This test acts as a user using a USS's flight planning/authorization interface and attempts to plan/authorize different flights according to the Flight Check Table provided by the test designer (see `table` resource below), expecting these attempts to succeed or fail with or without advisories/conditions as defined by the test designer.
 For instance, the test designer may include a Flight Check in their Flight Check table in an area known to be restricted, and then expect the planning/authorization attempt to fail.
-But, when a similar plan/authorization is requrested in an area that is known to be free of restrictions, this test would be expected to successfully plan/authorize a flight there.
+But, when a similar plan/authorization is requested in an area that is known to be free of restrictions, this test would be expected to successfully plan/authorize a flight there.
 More information may be seen [here](https://github.com/interuss/tsc/pull/7).

 ## Resources